-"Agricultural collection and storage" means collecting and storing crops and animal-related products essential for the support of a variety of agriculture uses for distribution to wholesale and retail markets.
+"Agricultural Collection and Storage.
+Collecting and storing crops and animal-related products essential for the support of a variety of agriculture uses for distribution to wholesale and retail markets.

-- (1) Minor: Collecting and storing crops and live animal by-products such as milk, eggs, and honey. - (2) Major: Collecting and storing dead animals and associated by-products."
+(1) Minor: Collecting and storing crops and live animal by-products such as milk, eggs, and honey.

+(2) Major: Collecting and storing dead animals and associated by-products."

-""Agricultural-energy facility" means an accessory facility that generates, stores, or distributes renewable energy fuels from products of crop production or livestock keeping.
+"Agricultural-Energy Facility.
+An accessory facility that generates, stores, or distributes renewable energy fuels from products of crop production or livestock keeping.
 The term includes operational infrastructure of the appropriate type and scale for the economic commercial generation, storage, distribution, and other similar handling of energy, including equipment, feedstock, fuels, and other products of agricultural-energy facilities necessary for an enterprise that integrally incorporates an agricultural activity with an agricultural-energy facility.
 The term does not include solar facilities."

-"Agricultural equipment service" means selling and repairing machinery used in agricultural production, such as tractors, planters, and harvesters."
+"Agricultural Equipment Service.
+Selling and repairing machinery used in agricultural production, such as tractors, planters, and harvesters."

-"Agricultural farmers market" means an outdoor market on land within the agricultural zoning districts for the sale of agricultural products grown on Oahu and value-added products that were produced using agricultural products grown on Oahu by the producers of the agricultural products.
+"Agricultural Farmers Market.
+An outdoor market on land within the agricultural zoning districts for the sale of agricultural products grown on Oahu and value-added products that were produced using agricultural products grown on Oahu by the producers of the agricultural products.
 The term does not include outdoor markets and similar uses conducted outside of the agricultural zoning districts."

-"Airport" means activities and structures for the landing and takeoff of flying vehicles, including loading and unloading areas such as passenger terminals.
+"Airport.
+Activities and structures for the landing and takeoff of flying vehicles, including loading and unloading areas such as passenger terminals.
 Aviation facilities may be improved or unimproved.
 The term includes but is not limited to commercial carriers and private aircraft facilities."

-"Animal care" means providing medical care, grooming, training, or boarding services to household pets as a principal use.
+"Animal care.
+Providing medical care, grooming, training, or boarding services to household pets as a principal use.
 The term includes but is not limited to animal shelters, kennels, veterinary clinics, animal clinics, animal hospitals, pet grooming facilities, pet day cares, or pet spas.